Tag Archives: jurisdiction

 What happens if a local authority wants to make an application for a care order regarding a child who comes from another country?
 The Courts of England and Wales only have jurisdiction to make care orders if children are ‘habitually resident’ in the UK – mere physical presence is not enough.
 Although the Supreme Court have repeatedly said this is a ‘simple matter of fact’ it is clear that in practice it is not always easy to establish a child’s habitual residence.

-i have no idea what the impact of Brexit will be on any of this; watch this space.
+I have no idea what the impact of Brexit will be on any of this; watch this space. – EDIT post Brexit we will rely on the Hague Convention 1996.

 What power does the court have to make orders about children who come from another country?